SamR5/Diffusion-Limited-Aggregation/README.md

 ### DiffusionLimitedAggregation.cpp
-A seed is in the center and particles start on the edge of the window
+A seed is in the center and particles start on the edge of the window.

 ### Snowflake_1.cpp
 A seed is in the center, particles start on the right and only move in a cone between -PI/6 and PI/6.